 Brent to Canoe – heart of Algonquin

-Another classic- through the heart of Algonquin- my favourite.
-Put in at access # 27 Brent and take out along the 60 corridor #5.
-If you have the money, the shuttle makes it a nice 4 – 5 day trip.
-If you want to avoid the shuttle – you can start at canoe , paddle north to Brent and south to Opeongo.
-A solid 7 day/ 7 night trip for the sold canoe tripper.
-A shorter shuttle is to put in at # 1 and paddle to Brent and down to Canoe.
-This shuttle is about 1/3 the cost of the Brent shuttle.
+Another classic- through the heart of Algonquin- my favorite.
+Put in at access 1 ( Kawawaymog) (or if coming from Ottawa, # 27 Brent) and take out along the 60 corridor #5.
+If you have the money, the shuttle makes it a nice 6 – 7 day trip.
+Voyageur Outfitting can rent you a canoe and do the pick up shuttle at Canoe lake.
+If you want to avoid the shuttle – you can start at Canoe lake , paddle north to Brent and south to Opeongo.
+A solid 7 day/ 7 night trip for the solid canoe tripper.

 Best Highway 60 corridor route